s-batish/friends-quiz/README.md

 - To enable users to compete against their friends and family through the High Scores section, which makes it easy for users to see their previous scores and improve
 - To provide a fully responsive quiz that can be played on a range of devices
 ### External User's Goals
-- To play a fun and interactive online quiz to test their 'Friends' knowledge
+- To play a fun and interactive online quiz to my my 'Friends' knowledge
-- To save their high scores to improve when they play again
+- To save my high scores and view them in a leaderboard
 - To have clear instructions about the rules of the game and how the scoring works
 - To easily navigate the site and to have a way to return to the Home page at any point of the quiz
+- To be able to restart the quiz at any point while I am playing the game
+- To see what question number I am on and how many questions I have left
+- To see how long I have left to answer the question
 ## Design
 ### Wireframes
 Balsamiq wireframes were created for mobile, tablet and desktop devices to show the structure and overall design of each page of the quiz.